-- 2.1 This report outlines the Authority's Treasury Management Strategy for the 2022/23 financial year. - 2.2 Treasury management comprises the management of the Authority's cash flows, borrowings and investments, and their associated risks.
+- 2.1 This report outlines the Authority's Treasury Management Strategy for the 2023/24 financial year. - 2.2 Treasury management comprises the management of the Authority's cash flows, borrowings and investments, and their associated risks.
 The Authority is exposed to financial risks, including the effects on revenue from changing interest rates on borrowings and investments, and the risks of a potential loss of invested funds.
 Therefore, it is essential that the Authority successfully identifies, monitors, and controls financial risk as part of prudent financial management. - 2.3 The Authority conducts its treasury risk management within the framework of the Chartered Institute of Public Finance and Accountancy's (CIPFA) Treasury Management in the Public Services Code of Practice 2017 Edition (the CIPFA Code).
 The CIPFA Code requires that the Authority approves a treasury management strategy before the start of each financial year.
-In addition, this report fulfils the legal obligation to have regard to the CIPFA Code under the Local Government Act 2003.
-CIPFA have released an updated Code of Practice at the end of 2021 for adoption which will supersede current practice and will be implemented during 2022/23. - 2.4 The Annual Investment Strategy (AIS) for 2022/23 meets the requirements of the statutory guidance issued by the Ministry of Housing, Communities and Local
+In addition, this report fulfils the legal obligation to have regard to the CIPFA Code under the Local Government Act 2003. - 2.4 The Annual Investment Strategy (AIS) for 2023/24 meets the requirements of the statutory guidance issued by the Department for Levelling up, Communities and Local Government (DLUHC), previously the Ministry of Housing, Communities and Local Government in its Guidance on Local Government Investments 2018 Edition.